 This ambiguity of definitions seems to be nationwide.
 Therefore, I understand why it seems cloudy in the local area.
 It appears that in the minds of at least some officers the carotid and choke hold are the same which may lead to a dangerous conflation in application if they are not the same.
 This suggests the possibility of the presence of a training deficiency.
 That is one reason I advocate and have so stated to Arkansas and Texas Governors and Attorneys General that a Uniform Specifications need to be formulated at least at the States level if not Federal Level due to possible Constitutional restrictions as the type of citizens are the same in every area of the country by and large.

-The September 10, 2020 meeting of the Texarkana Area Community Leadership Coalition (TACLC) discussed Texarkana local law enforcement policies/procedures including racial profiling.
-See the TACLC media page.
+The September 10, 2020 meeting was held to discuss Texarkana local law enforcement policies/procedures including racial profiling.
+See Texarkana Area Media Page.

 The City Website Column should have the latest document.
 The Downloaded column is included since organizations tend to reorganize websites and change links; therefore in case the City Website link is broken the downloaded version is available for information purposes.
 Additionally, the downloaded version provides a historical comparison.
 Provided means not taken from web but provided by organization.

 Bowie County, Texas General Documents

 Texarkana Arkansas and State of Arkansas General Documents